paulkarpenko/us-code-ui/uscode/title-41-public-contracts/chapter-023-chapter-23.md

 #### References in Text
 Executive Order 12333, referred to in subsec. (c)(1), is set out as a note under [section 3001 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3001&num=0&edition=prelim), War and National Defense.

+#### Clarification of Waiver Authority for Organizational and Consultant Conflicts of Interest
+Pub.
+L. 118–159, div.
+A, title VIII, § 881, Dec.
+23, 2024, 138 Stat.
+2017, provided that: “Section 9.503 of the Federal Acquisition Regulation shall be revised to require that— “(1) a request for a waiver under such section include a written justification for such waiver; and “(2) the head of a Federal agency may not delegate such waiver authority below the level of the deputy head of such agency.”

 <a id="section-2305"></a>
 ## § 2305.
 Authority of Director of Office of Management and Budget not affected